AgnieszkaPoz95/Agnieszka-Portfolio/README.md

 ## About Me

 I have been working at State Street for 14 years in fund accounting and financial reporting.
-In 2025 I passed the Microsoft PL-300 exam and started building a data analytics portfolio.
+I passed the Microsoft PL-300 exam on March 2026.
+In 2025 I started building a data analytics portfolio.
 I am looking for my first role as a Data Analyst or BI Analyst.

 📫 [LinkedIn](https://www.linkedin.com/in/agnieszka-poznanska-b8594a196/)